 Important built assets, infrastructure and natural assets along the region’s expansive coastline may be at risk due to sea level rise, coastal erosion and inundation.
 Areas most vulnerable to inundation are generally beach fronts, low-lying wetlands and coastal reserve areas.
 Such inundation will have social as well as economic impacts on the community.

 There are a number of resources available to support climate change decision making and adaptation.
+The Climate Ready Natural Resource Planning Victoria site links to the South West Climate Change Portal and also provides access to information from other CMA’s sites.
 The South West Climate Change Portal provides general information about climate change, its impacts, how to plan for it, manage it and the different implementation approaches available.
 The Corangamite Natural Resource Plan for Climate Change provides support for the region to incorporate climate change mitigation and adaptation into NRM planning.
 It also aims to provide a blueprint for managing the region’s natural assets under a changing climate.

 The Department of Environment, Land, Water and Planning has produced a range of climate change adaptation resources which can be found on its website.
 This site provides Place-based Climate Change Adaptation Resources including Guidance materials for place-based adaptation and regional climate change adaptation snapshot reports.
 It also includes Resources for Local Government that outline local government roles and responsibilities for adaptation under Victorian legislation, and a climate change data and information for local government factsheet.
 Also available at this site is information about communicating climate change and climate impact research as well as a range of other resources.